Find Grad Schools

 69 Yearly Graduations

 Georgia State University is the 4th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 36,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
-During the 2020-2021 academic year, 69 people received their master's degree in health professions from Georgia State.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 51% were women.
+During the most recent year for which we have data, 69 people received their master's degree in health professions from Georgia State.
+Of these students, 65% were women and 50% were members of underrepresented racial-ethnic groups.

 #5